Convex-Dev/design/cad/012_numerics/README.md

 - `(< 1 3 2) => false`
 - `(>= 3 3) => true`

-## Exlpicit Casting to Numeric Values
+## Explicit Casting to Numeric Values

 Certain types can be explicitly cast to Numeric Values using Runtime Functions `(long x)` and `(double x)`